Meredith Speck

-Meredith Madeline Speck (born February 1, 1993) is an American professional soccer player who plays as a midfielder for the North Carolina Courage of the National Women's Soccer League (NWSL).
-She is the only active player for the Courage who was part of the club when it was the Western New York Flash.
-She has won three NWSL Championships, three NWSL Shields, and two NWSL Challenge Cups with the Flash / Courage.
+Meredith Madeline Speck (born February 1, 1993) is an American professional soccer player who plays as a midfielder for Gotham FC of the National Women's Soccer League (NWSL).
+She spent the majority of her career with the North Carolina Courage, winning two NWSL Championships, three NWSL Shields, and two NWSL Challenge Cups.
+She was the last remaining Courage player from their Western New York Flash days, where she won her first NWSL Championship in 2016.
+She played college soccer for the Yale Bulldogs.